-Regardless if you plan to file early, which will open around January 21, 2020, or file later in the season, it’s usually exciting to receive a refund.
-If you’re asking yourself, “when can I expect my tax refund?” this guide is for you.
+Regardless if you plan to file early or later in the season, it’s exciting to receive money back.
+If you want to know when you’ll get your tax refund, this guide is for you.

 When Will I Get My Tax Refund?

-How soon you receive your tax refund largely depends on how you file your taxes.
-The IRS states that they process most refunds within 21 days.
+Now, how soon you receive your refund largely depends on how you file your taxes.
+While there is no guarantee, the IRS states that they process most refunds within 21 days.

-However, if you mail in your taxes, you want to expect at least an additional eight weeks, if not longer.
-Additionally, if you have a more complicated tax situation, your refund may take longer than the typical 21-day period.
+However, if you mail in your taxes, you should expect to wait at least an additional eight weeks, if not longer.
+Also, if you have a more complex return, it may take longer than the typical 21-day period to receive your refund.

-Many ask themselves, “where’s my tax refund?” and are anxious that it’s taking too long.
-It’s best to mark on your calendar when you filed your taxes to help quell your anxiety.
+If you’re anxious about receiving your funds, it’s best to mark on your calendar when you filed your taxes to help quell your anxiety.

 How Soon Can I File My Taxes?

-That doesn’t mean the IRS will immediately process your return, as they won’t officially accept returns until around January 21 for the 2020 tax year.
+That doesn’t mean the IRS will immediately process your return.
+They won’t officially accept returns until around January 23, 2023 for the 2022 tax year.

 There are several important dates to remember before filing your taxes.
-Those are:
+These include:

 - Brokerages have until February 15 to send you 1099-Bs for proceeds from stock sales or dividends

 You may require other tax documents to file your taxes.
-It’s best to consult with a tax professional to determine what those are for your situation.
+It’s best to consult with a tax professional to determine what is needed for your situation.

 Once you have all your necessary tax documents, you can file your taxes.

-The first step to knowing when you can expect your tax refund is to learn the IRS tax refund schedule.
-The below IRS refund dates are estimates based on what the IRS has made available thus far.
+You want to consult the IRS tax refund schedule to learn when you can anticipate receiving your funds.
+The IRS refund dates below are estimates based on what the IRS has made available thus far.

 However, if you have a straightforward return, it’s safe to assume the dates are trustworthy.

 Do you want to know when to expect my tax refund?
-Here you go!
+Here is the IRS tax refund calendar.

 |Date You File Taxes||When to Expect Direct Deposit||When to Expect Paper Check|

-It’s best to allow several days after the 21-day window before contacting the IRS to learn the status of your tax refund.
+It’s best to allow several days after the 21-day window before contacting the IRS about the status of your tax refund.
 Per the IRS website, they have long wait times via their phone number.

-If you want to know your IRS tax refund status, it’s best to use the Get Refund Status on their website.
+If you want to know your refund status, it’s easiest to use the Get Refund Status on the IRS website.
 You will need to provide several pieces of information to learn your IRS refund status.

 - Your Social Security Number